sahilgharte/React_Practice_1/Readme.md

     2. Implemented states inside class based components.
     3. Updated the class baseed components using setState.
     4. Understood the difference in working od state inside the functional and class based component.
+    5. State variable should only be initialised inside construtor.